 Nearly all healthy cells give off chemicals that identify them as normal parts of the body, or “self.”
 NK cells read these chemicals and pass healthy cells by.
-But unhealthy cells, like tumors and cells infected by disease, do not give off the correct chemicals — so NK cells attack.
+But unhealthy cells, like tumors and cells infected by a disease, do not give off the correct chemicals — so NK cells attack.
 In this way, NK cells don’t have to wait for other immune cells to take a closer look and learn what the danger is.

-NKCs and Fertility
+Natural Killer Cells and Fertility

-NK cells are found throughout the body, circulating in the blood stream.
+NK cells are found throughout the body, circulating in the bloodstream.
 However, during pregnancy, NK cells are found in high numbers in the uterus.
 These uterine NK cells seem to work differently than those in the blood, which are also known as peripheral NK cells.
 Exactly how uterine NK cells work isn’t fully understood, but it is believed they help the uterine lining and the placenta work together to transfer blood and nutrients to the developing fetus.

 Unfortunately, peripheral NK cells may prevent an embryo from successfully implanting or proceeding to term.
 While some studies have connected high levels of peripheral NK cells to recurrent implantation failure, overall the evidence is inconclusive.
 Elevated levels of peripheral NK cells are often found in women who experience recurrent miscarriage, however.